ahmedkhan847/twittersearchphpsdk/README.md

 * Search in Twitter
 * Getting users List from Twitter
 * Getting memebers from the Twitter List

+Set your consumer key and consumer seceret key and start searching on Twitter.

 ##Searching in Twitter